 Getting started with the OpenTelemetry module for apache httpd is pretty simple, all you need is a docker engine and git.
 Download the source code from github and then build the docker image on CentOS71:

 git clone https://github.com/open-telemetry/opentelemetry-cpp-contrib cd instrumentation/otel-webserver-module docker compose --profile centos7 build

 These commands download all required dependencies, builds the OpenTelemetry module for Apache HTTP Server and installs the same on the docker image.

 Note: The above commands might take around 1 hour to complete.

-When the build is finished, run the docker image, by typing the following command:
+When the build is finished, run the docker image, by typing the following command1:

 docker compose --profile centos7 up -d